 Fig. 2 Increment (%) in growth parameters of different plant species over a 6-month period (from 2 to 2.5 years) in micro forest system

-growing species (Melia azedarach and Albizia lebbeck), likely contributed to its suppressed growth due to interspecific competition.
-This observation aligns with the findings of Dhanorkar et al. (2023), Goveanthan et al. (2019), and Ozaki and Meguro (2021), who reported the dominance of fast-growing species over others in Miyawaki plantations.
-The increased plant height observed under the closer spacing (1 m × 1 m) may be attributed to competition for light, encouraging vertical growth.
-Conversely, the wider spacing (1.5 m × 1.5 m) allowed individual trees a greater access to space and nutrients, promoting increased basal diameter and crown spread.
-Furthermore, the higher plant density per unit area in the 1 m × 1 m configuration resulted in greater overall biomass accumulation compared to the 1.5 m × 1.5 m spacing.
-Similar trends have been reported by Meguro et al. (2021) and Hayashi et al. (2017), who found that dense plantations established following Miyawaki method produced higher biomass per unit area in comparison to the trees planted at wider spacing using conventional afforestation practices.
+produced higher biomass per unit area in comparison to the trees planted at wider spacing using conventional afforestation practices.

-Effect of spacing on soil health of micro forests
+Effect of spacing on the soil health of microforests

-The effect of different spacings on soil health parameters of micro forests is presented in Table 4 and 5.
+The effect of different spacings on soil health parameters of microforests is presented in Table 4 and 5.
 Significant differences among treatments were observed for pH, EC, organic carbon, available nitrogen, and potassium, whereas available phosphorus remained statistically non-significant.
 Across all treatments, pH increased with soil depth, while remaining parameters (EC, organic carbon, available N, P, and K) exhibited a decreasing trend.
 Compared to the control (without vegetation), both micro forest spacings showed improvements in soil properties.
 The 1 m × 1 m spacing exhibited superior performance across all parameters: lower pH (6.49), higher EC (0.22 dS m⁻¹), organic carbon (0.35%), available nitrogen (275.97 kg ha⁻¹), phosphorus (12.57 kg ha⁻¹), and potassium (212.26 kg ha⁻¹), compared to the 1.5 m × 1.5 m spacing.

 The observed improvements in soil parameters under micro forests compared to the control indicate the positive influence of vegetative cover on soil health.
 Higher organic carbon, nitrogen, and potassium in the 1 m × 1 m spacing can be attributed to denser canopy cover, increased litter deposition, and more intense root-soil interactions.
 Additionally, the presence of nitrogen-fixing tree species likely contributed to elevated available nitrogen levels through biological nitrogen fixation.
 The relatively short duration of micro forests may have limited the accumulation of phosphorus from litter decomposition and microbial mineralization.
 Comparatively lower values of nutrients in the 1.5 m × 1.5 m spacing may be attributed to delayed canopy closure and reduced root zone overlap, which may have limited organic matter input and nutrient cycling.
 The vertical distribution pattern of decreasing nutrient levels with depth and increasing pH—is consistent with surface accumulation of organic inputs and limited leaching.

 The results of the present study are consistent with the findings of Hanpattanakit et al. (2022), Ahirwal and Maiti (2021), Lapok et al. (2017), and Lawal and Adekunle (2013), who reported improvements in soil health as a result of dense tree planting in Miyawaki forests.
-These studies linked
+These studies linked the enhancement of soil properties to increased litterfall, higher biomass turnover, and intensified belowground activity under dense plantations.
+Furthermore, Chan and Fong (2001) observed no significant variation in available phosphorus across sites with native vegetation, indicating that P availability may remain relatively unchanged despite vegetative cover.
+This supports the current findings where phosphorus did not vary significantly among treatments, likely due to its low mobility and strong fixation in soil matrices; however, in larger and more mature forests, available phosphorus may increase gradually over time due to sustained litter inputs and microbial mineralization.

+Effect of spacing on microclimate modulation in micro forests

+The meteorological data represented in Table 6 indicates that the micro forests have significantly

 Table 4: Effect of variation in spacing of micro forests on soil pH, EC and organic carbon